Talhakasikci/My-Little-Library/README.md

 this app is a kind of little library automation.
-You can add your books and your friends.
+You can add/edit your books and your friends.
 You can rent/lend your book to your friend.
 I used Room DB, Navigation, MVVM, etc.